News

 And Upcoming Events

 If you've noticed a conspicuous lack of workshop bookings on my website calendar it's because I've had some technical challenges keeping it up to date.
 Actually I'm teaching and travel teaching quite a lot and am already booking up to the end of this year!
-Contact me at sandkuhler at att dot net for a complete list of all the dates and places.
+Contact me at isandkuhler at yahoo dot com for a complete list of all the dates and places.
 I hope to have the website issues resolved soon.
 Meanwhile: the following are some of the highlights.

 Upcoming Pen & Ink Figure Drawings, Jewelry Show and Related Workshops March 24th - April 9th.
 I just shipped out twenty pen and ink figure drawings to the Averitt Center for the Arts in Statesboro Georgia.
 I hope to be sending jewelry out within the next few days.
 At the end of this month, I'll be flying there to attend the opening as well as teaching related workshops at both the Averitt Center and the Huelsewiesche Studio.
 Besides all these fabulous activities I'm looking forward to seeing my southern buddies and black water kayaking on my days off.